Anthony J. Pennings, PhD

 The PC-based spreadsheet created a new visualization process that combined financial calculation with interactive manipulation in such a way as to help create a new financial-based economic dynamism.
 It is this combination of financial deregulation and technological innovation that created the trajectory of digital money-capital and enshrined the legacy of the Reagan Revolution.
 That inheritance lives on in the disparities of debt and wealth so prevalent in today’s dystopic global economy.

 In Part II, I will discuss some of the historical precedents that led up to the 1980s as a period of intensifying financialization that welcomed the use of the PC-based spreadsheets.
-The corporate environment was particularly vulnerable to a variety of raids enhanced by financial technologies like Lotus 1-2-3.
+The corporate environment was particularly vulnerable to a variety of financial raids enhanced by spreadsheet technologies like Lotus 1-2-3.

-In later posts I will examine the more formal aspects of how the spreadsheet works using a combination of cultural and media analysis to explore its internal machinations and external implications.
-An important question in this inquiry examines the importance of “spreadsheet capitalism,” the role of these calculative devices in organizing and evaluating the financial information central to modern organizations and the modern political economy.
+In later posts, I will examine the more formal aspects of how the spreadsheet works by using a combination of cultural and media analysis to explore its internal machinations and external implications.
+An important question in this inquiry examines the importance of “spreadsheet capitalism,” the role of these calculative devices in organizing and evaluating the financial information is central to modern organizations and the global political economy.

 Notes